nnethercote/perf-book/src/heap-allocations.md

 [`Vec`]: https://doc.rust-lang.org/std/vec/struct.Vec.html

-A `Vec` contains three words: a length, a capacity, and a (possibly null) pointer to some number of heap-allocated elements.
-Even if the `Vec` itself is not heap-allocated, the elements (if present) always will be.
-If elements are present, the memory holding those elements may be larger than necessary, providing space for additional future elements.
+A `Vec` contains three words: a length, a capacity, and a pointer.
+The pointer will point to heap-allocated memory if the capacity is nonzero and the element size is nonzero; otherwise, it will not point to allocated memory.

+Even if the `Vec` itself is not heap-allocated, the elements (if present and nonzero-sized) always will be.
+If nonzero-sized elements are present, the memory holding those elements may be larger than necessary, providing space for additional future elements.
 The number of elements present is the length, and the number of elements that could be held without reallocating is the capacity.

 When the vector needs to grow beyond its current capacity, the elements will be copied into a larger heap allocation, and the old heap allocation will be freed.

 ### `Vec` growth